INL/BlackLab/doc/technical/design/plan-relations.md

 ## Goal

-We want to index (and search for) relations between two words, such as "verb X has object Y".
+We want to index (and search for) relations between two words, such as the dependency relation "verb X has object Y".
 In this case, we have two words, X and Y, and the `has_object` relation pointing from X to Y:

     X  ---has_object-->  Y